-The Poughkeepsie Dutchess County Transportation Council (PDCTC) collects, summarizes and interprets information on vehicle travel within Dutchess County.
+The Dutchess County Transportation Council (DCTC) collects, summarizes and interprets information on vehicle travel within Dutchess County.
 The data is used to assess transportation needs, measure system performance, assist with road planning and design, and prioritize project funding.
 Other government agencies and private businesses also use the information.
-The PDCTC began its annual traffic monitoring program in 1999.
-The program is conducted by a contractor on behalf of the PDCTC and focuses on local (non-State) federal-aid eligible roads.
-Approximately 900 roadway segments are included in the program.
-All of the data collected is consistent with applicable NYSDOT guidelines and requirements.
+The DCTC began its annual traffic monitoring program in 1999.
+The program is conducted by a contractor on behalf of the DCTC and focuses on county and local roads.
+Over 800 roadway segments are included in the program and all collected data is consistent with applicable NYSDOT guidelines and requirements.

-Click on the following link to access the database: PDCTC Traffic Data Application
+Click on the following link to access the database: DCTC Traffic Data Application